ClDaly2904/restaurant-booking-system/docs/README.md

 ![Am I responsive screenshot](images/am-i-responsive.png)

 Sushi & Sake Japanese Kitchen is a website for a fictional Japanese restaurant.
-The code was written in Gitpod, with the repository stored in GitHub and hosted on Heroku with a PostGres SQL database.
+The code was written in Gitpod, with the repository stored in GitHub and hosted on Heroku with a PostGres database.

 Potential customers can explore the website to find out more about the restaurant, create or login to their account, and book a table if required.
 Customers also have access to full CRUD functionality to manage their bookings or send a message to the restaurant.

 The website also contains an admin panel where restaurant staff can view and manage all of the restaurants bookings in addition to any messages left for the restaurant.

-A link to the live site can be found here. *************
+A link to the live site can be found [here](https://sushi-and-sake.herokuapp.com/).

 ## User Experience